Sam Maggs: Comics

 In her first foray into comics, Maggs penned a story titled "Legacy" for IDW Publishing's Star Trek: Waypoint #2 in 2016.
 Her story filled in the life and experiences of the series' first-ever female redshirt, and she told SyFy Wire that, "It's easy to forget, when you're watching any sci-fi, that the goons and extras and henchmen who die for the sake of plot momentum or main character development are all (hypothetically) people with their own lives and families and stories… Now, [Thompson] isn't just another one of the faceless masses who die so Kirk may live.
 I wanted to make sure that you knew why she would have sacrificed her life."

 Maggs has also written for the comic book adaptations of Jem and the Holograms (IDW), Rick & Morty (Oni Press), My Little Pony (IDW), Transformers (IDW), and Invader Zim (Oni Press).
 Maggs is the writer of two graphic novels which are part of the Critical Role comics anthology The Mighty Nein Origins published by Dark Horse Comics.

 She also wrote Marvel Action: Captain Marvel for IDW, where the inclusion of characters like Squirrel Girl, Nadia van Dyne/Unstoppable Wasp, and Spider-Woman continue to reflect her favored theme of the strength to be found in female friendship.

 Other projects include the Viz Media manga adaptation of Rainbow Rowell's bestselling YA novel Fangirl, with illustrations by Gabi Nam, released on October 13, 2020.
 Her first full-length original graphic novel Tell No Tales: Pirates of the Southern Seas, co-created with Kendra Wells and published by the Abrams Books imprint Amulet Books, released on February 9, 2021.
 The story revolves around the real-life pirating adventures of Anne Bonny and Mary Read.

 Video games

 From 2016 through 2018, Maggs worked as an associate writer for the video game studio BioWare, where she contributed writing to the Cards Against Humanity: Mass Effect pack.
 She also wrote for the online game Anthem, specifically the asexual character Ryssa Brin.

-After BioWare, Maggs went on to serve as a writer for Insomniac Games, working as the lead writer for the Spider-Man: The City That Never Sleeps DLC.
+After BioWare, Maggs went on to serve as a writer for Insomniac Games, working as a writer for the Spider-Man: The City That Never Sleeps DLC.

 She self-credits herself as lead writer for Ratchet & Clank: Rift Apart despite her name not appearing in the official credits of the game and engaged in a public feud with Insomniac lead designer Mark Stuart alleging that he took credit for her work.
 She left the studio in January 2020, before the game was released, and went on to work with Sledgehammer Games as a writer for the campaign of Call of Duty: Vanguard.